suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 For instance, why someone would use `classes` in their code eluded me.
 It just seemed a needlessly complex way to combine JavaScript functions into a --- what exactly?

-There just seemed to many ways to represent your requirements with clear intent.
+There just seemed to many ways to represent my list of requirements as code with clear intent.
-How did I get to this point?
+How did it get to this point?

 ### From note to notebook
 I felt comfortable enough with the language basics but it had been a long road to get there.